hypherionmc/fdd-docs/installation/empty-config.md

     #List of command permissions
     permissions = []

-#Configure messages that will be ignored when relaying to discord
+#Configure message/username filtering for discord messages
-[ignoredMessages]
+[filtering]
-    #Filter certain types of messages from being relayed back to discord
+    #Enable the filter system
-    ignoredMessages = true
+    enabled = true
     #List of entries to process
     entries = []
-    #Ignore messages sent from certain threads
+    #Ignore messages sent from certain threads.
+Enable debug logging to see what thread the message is from
     ignoredThreads = []

 #Run Minecraft commands when discord roles changes.
 Requires Access Control to be enabled